AbdoAlghanim/EWA/README.md

 # EWA
-#### A Landing Page that I made for My Cousin who happens to be an Architect.
+#### A Landing Page that I made for a Customer who happens to be an Architect.